uptechteam/ios-cookbook/4-1-redux.md

 When you call an asynchronous API, there are two crucial moments in time: the moment you start the call, and the moment when you receive an answer (or a timeout).

-Each of these two moments usually require a change in the application state; to do that, you need to dispatch normal actions that will be processed by reducers synchronously.
+Each of these two moments usually requires a change in the application state; to do that, you need to dispatch normal actions that will be processed by reducers synchronously.
 Usually, for any API request you'll want to dispatch at least three different kinds of actions:

 #### 1. An action informing the reducers that the request began.

-The reducers may handle this action by toggling an isFetching flag in the state.
+The reducers may handle this action by toggling an `isFetching` flag in the state.
 This way the UI knows it's time to show a spinner.

 #### 2. An action informing the reducers that the request finished successfully.

-The reducers may handle this action by merging the new data into the state they manage and resetting isFetching.
+The reducers may handle this action by merging the new data into the state they manage and resetting `isFetching`.
 The UI would hide the spinner, and display the fetched data.

 #### 3. An action informing the reducers that the request failed.

-The reducers may handle this action by resetting isFetching.
+The reducers may handle this action by resetting `isFetching`.
 Additionally, some reducers may want to store the error message so the UI can display it.

 ## Action Creators